• Skip to primary navigation

 How To Approach It:

 One of the most important things to do when you’re stuck in a restrict/binge cycle is to remove restriction.
 Again, this doesn’t just mean getting off your diet, but removing the possibility of another diet in the future.
 Removing the even the thought in your mind that certain foods should be off limits or thought of as “good” or “bad.”
 This helps remove the psychological component that drives binge eating.
-If you need help doing this, check out my Non-Restrictive Nutrition Guide.

 Once you’ve made a pact with yourself to remove those food rules and restrictions from your life for good, the second step is making sure you’re getting enough food.
 This is where you’ll tackle the biological component.
 Our bodies rely on us for consistent fuel.
 When we diet and restrict, our bodies can’t tell the difference between that and a true famine.
 In this situation, they’re programmed to increase the amount of hormones and neurotransmitters that drive us to eat.
 With such high levels of these signals, you can see how it becomes very difficult to avoid a binge.